JonathanHung95/reddit_airflow/README.md

 # WCD_DE_Project
 Mid Term pipeline for WCD DE

-Figuring out what to do.
+Data pipeline with the job of:

-To Do List:
+1. Scrap reddit comment data from a subreddit
-1. Figure out how to pull all posts/comments from a given subreddit; not sure if i want to actually pull all the comments as well though
+2. Store data in an S3 bucket
-2. Iron out above into a useable format (probably csv?)
+3. Utilize spark + EMR to transform the data
-3. Dump it into either an S3 bucket or a GCP bucket cause reasons
+4. Create a simple visualization of the transformed data